nikomatsakis/babysteps/source/_posts/2012-05-28-moving-mutability-into-the-type.markdown

 and `vec::to_mut()`.
 But we could make this a more general transformation.

-For example, the following program out to be legal:
+For example, the following program ought to be legal:

     type rec = {mut f: int, mut g: int};
     type rec_frozen = {f: int, g: int};